Skip to Content

 Corn plants are much more tolerant of low light, so place the plants away from direct sunlight coming through the window if possible.

-Corn plants thrive in strong indirect sunshine, although they may also tolerate little shade.
+Corn plants thrive in strong indirect sunshine but may also tolerate little shade.

-It’s likely that the plant requires more artificial lighting than it receives if it stops growing or seems dull in color.
+The plant likely requires more artificial lighting than it receives if it stops growing or seems dull in color.

 Overfertilizing can also cause the corn plant’s leaves to become brown.

-If you feel the plant has been over-fertilized, you should flush the soil with water.
+If the plant has been over-fertilized, flush the soil with water.
 Let the water drain through the container’s bottom via the soil.

-If the plant still looks to be over-fertilized, repotting the plants with new potting soil is the best option.
+If the plant is still over-fertilized, repotting the plants with new potting soil is the best option.

 Spider Mites

-Spider mites are small moving specks that are generally white or red in color.
+Spider mites are small moving specks that are generally white or red.
 They are frequently seen on the undersides of leaves, and tiny thin webs are occasionally visible.

 Spider mites cause stippling on the leaves, which is proceeded mostly by the browning of the leaf.
-They love hot, dry conditions and they will resist any plants that are misted frequently.
+They love hot, dry conditions and will resist any frequently misted plants.

-If your plant does have mites, properly clean it or wash the leaves with a moist cloth to get rid of them.
+If your plant has mites, properly clean it or remove the leaves with a moist cloth.

 Mealybugs